radiegtya/meteoris2/README.md

 - adding reactive elapsed time functionality (ex: posted 5m ago like in facebook) in meteoris formatter package.
   You can just type {{meteorisFormatter "elapsedTime" yourDate}} in blaze template view.
 - updating aldeed:collection2 package to v.2.1.0.
-- now you can access meteoris demo from http://meteoris.piyiku.biz rather than http://piyiku.biz:3001
+- now you can access meteoris demo from http://meteoris.me

 ###WHAT'S NEW IN V0.6.1
 - adding facebook login example